Skip to main content

 Kaitlyn Ochoa

-Kaitlyn Ochoa (she/her) is a first generation college student attending Revelle College majoring in Human Biology.
+Kaitlyn Ochoa (she/her) is a first generation college, second-year student attending Revelle College majoring in Human Biology.
 From an early age, it was apparent that Kaitlyn possessed a deep sense of compassion for others and curiosity about the human body.
 Beyond education, Kaitlyn found many opportunities to apply her knowledge and skills in practical settings.
 She volunteered at clinics and nursing homes, witnessing the impact of medical professionals and became even more determined to pursue a career in the medical field.
 She envisions a future where she can provide exceptional care and make a difference in her patient’s lives.
 Kaitlyn is determined to make a positive impact on the world as she begins her journey at UCSD.

 • Yazmin Ortega